projectshaped/parametric-svg/Readme.md

 ##### ✓ Fully compatible with SVG specs.

-You can view parametric.svg graphics directly in the browser or a simple SVG viewer.
-You can edit or even author them in Inkscape, Adobe Illustrator or any other favourite program of yours.
+parametric.svg graphics can be viewed directly in the browser or in a simple SVG viewer.
+They can be edited – or even authored – in Inkscape, Adobe Illustrator, or any other program of choice.

-How is that?
-Parametric.svg is a regular XML namespace.
-We don't reinvent the wheel – instead, we extend the impressive capabilities of SVG, which are already built in.
+How is that? parametric.svg is a regular XML namespace.
+We don't reinvent the wheel – instead, we extend the impressive capabilities of SVG, which already are built in.

 ##### ✓ Language-agnostic.